Sacca Fisola

 Sacca Fisola is an artificial island in the Venetian Lagoon.
 It is a largely modern residential area.

 Geography

-Sacca Fisola lies at the western end of the Giudecca - to which it is connected by bridge - and north of Sacca San Biagio.
+Sacca Fisola lies at the western end of the Giudecca—to which it is connected by bridge—and east of Sacca San Biagio.
 It is home to a public swimming pool.

 Festivals and events

 The island has a weekly Thursday market.

 Demographics

 It has a reputation for the Communist leanings of its voting-age population.